 In fact, some days are really hard.

 We’ve had to learn a few tough lessons over the last year and a half, and are still learning.
-Here are some of the things I would have liked to tell myself when starting out, and would tell to anyone who would ever consider a similar adventure.
+Here are some of the things I wish I could have known when starting out, and would tell to anyone who would ever consider a similar adventure.

 1.)
 Your car will probably break down.
 And then break down again.